 Our AllergyWise for Healthcare Professionals Online Training Course

 This online course has been designed as a ‘train the trainer’ course for school nurses, first aid trainers, community nurses and nursery nurses with responsibility for training others.
-This course has been accredited by the Royal College of Nursing and includes topics such as:
+The course includes topics such as:

 - How to recognise the symptoms of a severe allergic reaction